• Go to app

 Two other unique foods are Kava, a drink made from yaqona mixed with water, and Babakau or fried bread.
 Honourable mentions include Cawaki or sea urchin, which is a popular delicacy today.

-Following are images and information for you about 15 different traditional and modern dishes from Fijian cuisine, which illustrate for the first-time traveller what an amazing, delicious, and unique experience eating food in Fiji offers.
-A huge variety, all mouthwatering, all brilliantly tantalising your taste buds, all colourful visual expressions of Fiji and the people of Fiji.
+Following are images and information for you about 15 different traditional and modern dishes from Fijian cuisine, which illustrate for the first-time traveler what an amazing, delicious, and unique experience eating food in Fiji offers.
+A huge variety, all mouthwatering, all brilliantly tantalizing your taste buds, all colorful visual expressions of Fiji and the people of Fiji.

 1. Cawaki